Whether you're selling a rambler in Seattle or a craftsman in Yakima, paying 6% in realtor fees is a lot.

 - Less support: You manage your own sale — without a full-service agent to handle pricing, photography, paperwork, and negotiations.

 - You still pay a buyer’s agent fee: 88% of buyers work with an agent — who still needs to get paid.
-In Washington, you’re on the hook for 2.25%-3.00% of the final sale price.
+In Washington, you’re on the hook for 2.23% to 3.02% of the final sale price.

 Clever is the best alternative to the full DIY approach if you're in Washington!
 You'll save thousands on listing fees, while still getting the support you need to sell your home fast AND for top dollar.

-If you’re still interested in finding flat-fee MLS listing options in Washington, read on!
-We’ve reviewed the best (and worst!) services in The Evergreen State.
+If you’re still interested in finding flat fee MLS listing options in Washington, read on!
+We’ve reviewed the best (and worst) flat fee MLS companies in The Evergreen State.

 Flat Fee Realty